bplmaps/cartinal/guides/georeference.md

 ## Georeferencing in QGIS

-The Leventhal Map & Education Center, which undertakes many digital humanities projects for which georeferencing is a core staple, carries out all georeferencing processes using QGIS.
+The Leventhal Map & Education Center, which undertakes many digital humanities projects for which georeferencing is a core staple, currently carries out all georeferencing processes using QGIS.

 QGIS is a free desktop mapping software with a rich suite of functionalities.
 To get started with QGIS, please find the <a href ='./get-started-qgis/'>Get Started with QGIS Guide</a>.